CNAG-Biomedical-Informatics/pheno-ranker/docs/vcf.md

     The Variant Call Format (VCF) is a bioinformatics standard created for the 1000 Genomes Project to store gene variations, evolving to version 4.3 and expanded with formats like gVCF for comprehensive data representation.

     The body of the Variant Call Format (VCF), which is essentially a **tab-separated values (TSV) file**, comprises eight mandatory columns and an unlimited number of optional columns for additional sample information.
-The first optional column specifies the data format for the subsequent columns.

 ## Steps

-OK, so our goal is to compare samples within the VCF based on their genomic variants.
+OK, so our goal is to compare samples within the VCF based on their genomic variations.
 To achieve this, we'll undertake the following steps:

-1. Transpose the VCF data into a TSV format, arranging it so that each row contains all variants for a specific sample.
+1. Transpose the VCF data into a TSV format, arranging it so that each row contains all variations for a specific sample.
 2. Transform the TSV into a format that is compatible with `Pheno-Ranker`, utilizing the provided [utility](csv-import.md).
 3. Execute `Pheno-Ranker` in _cohort-mode_ to generate plots using R.
 4. Run `Pheno-Ranker` in _patient-mode_ to identify the most similar sample.
 5. Generate QR codes for the first 10 samples (and decode them back).

 ???
-Question "Where does your `VCF` data come from?"
+Question "What is the source of your `VCF` test data?"

-    It's a subset from 1000G.
-It's explained [here](https://github.com/mrueda/beacon2-ri-tools/tree/main/test).
+    The dataset `test_1000G.vcf.gz` is a subset extracted from the 1000 Genomes Project, containing approximately 1K variations.
+For more detailed information, please visit [here](https://github.com/mrueda/beacon2-ri-tools/tree/main/test).

+???+ Danger "About VCF size and content"

+    The idea here is to compare samples (or individuals if you will) by their genomic variations, like if we were comparing a genomic fingerprint.
+A good example for this would be comparing samples in a **multi-sample** `VCF` from a **gene panel** (or even an Exome) after filtering variations.
+This method of course could be complemented by adding the phenotypic information on top of the genomic variations, and then use weights. etc.

+    :exclamation: We advise against using this method for comparing samples with millions of genomic variations.

 Let's go!